-Maureen Linch is an associate in Morrison & Foerster's San Francisco office.
+Maureen Linch is a partner in Morrison & Foerster's San Francisco office.
 She counsels clients in matters of U.S. federal income taxation.

 Ms. Linch’s expansive tax practice includes a wide range of transactional, structuring, and advisory tax matters affecting businesses at all points in their lifecycles in both the domestic and international contexts.
 She has deep experience addressing tax issues affecting start-up companies such as the tax implications of debt and equity financing, restructuring and redemption transactions, and qualified small business stock.
 She advises clients in planning for the development and exploitation of technology and intellectual property on and offshore, the application of expatriation rules at the individual and company level, and the creation and implementation of multi-jurisdictional structures aimed at achieving favorable worldwide tax outcomes.
 She works on tax-free and taxable mergers, acquisitions, and reorganizations involving U.S. and non-U.S. acquirors and targets organized as corporations, LLCs, and partnerships.
 She has significant experience in the renewable energy space, representing clients throughout each stage of a project, from development to exit, including tax equity structuring.